TallDave67/dens-asio-05/README.md

 * make
 * ./dens-asio

-To test using a different terminal
+To test use a different terminal
 * telnet localhost 15001
 * type your message and press enter
 * you will see message echoed by server